-To delete an SSH protocol setting:
+To delete a set of SSH credentials:

 - 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
 The Protocol Settings/Credentials dialog appears. - 2 Select an existing set of SSH credentials, then click Delete. - 3 Click OK to save the protocol changes.
 The SSH credentials are removed.